• Skip to primary navigation

 As you may have noted in the explanation above, sugar is a prominent ingredient in kombucha.
 Since people on the keto diet avoid sugar, it’s natural to assume that kombucha is not Keto friendly.

 However, during the fermentation process, the SCOBY eats or burns through the sugar resulting in a low sugar drink.
-At least, this is true for the first stage of fermentation of kombucha.
+At least, this is true for the first stage of kombucha fermentation.

 Luckily you can adjust the brewing time and the fruit/flavoring you add during the second fermentation by using keto-safe berries such as blueberries and raspberries to sweeten the drink.